Deniqua20/Deniqua20/README.md

 # Hey, I’m Deniqua 👋
-**Aspiring Cybersecurity Analyst | Cloud Security Enthusiast | Lifelong Learner**
+SOC Analyst | Cybersecurity Enthusiast | Committed to Detection and Defense

-I’m stepping into my purpose as a cybersecurity analyst, learning, building, and protecting along the way.
-I’m currently earning my Cybersecurity and Information Assurance degree at WGU, gaining hands-on skills in threat detection, cloud security, and SOC operations.
-Every lab I complete brings me closer to where I’m headed.
+I’m currently earning my Bachelor's in Cybersecurity and Information Assurance at WGU where I’m building hands-on experience in threat detection, incident response, and SOC operations.
+I take a practical approach to learning by building labs, analyzing attack patterns, and working through real-world scenarios found in security operations centers.

-Right now, I’m focused on growing my technical skills and staying active in the cybersecurity space.
-I’m building labs, practicing with tools like Splunk and Wireshark, and diving into platforms like TryHackMe to sharpen my threat detection and analysis.
-I’m also studying for certifications like CCSP to strengthen my cloud security knowledge and open more doors.
-Every day I’m putting in the work to turn this passion into my profession.
+I’m actively developing my skills with tools like Splunk, Wireshark, and TryHackMe while preparing for advanced certifications to deepen my expertise in detection and blue team operations.
+Each project I complete sharpens my ability to monitor, investigate, and respond to threats in dynamic environments.

+My goal is to protect systems, reduce risk, and contribute as a valuable member of a security operations team.

 ---